dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmCopyMoveUpdatePolicy:

     :ref:`Copy Move Update Policy <dcmCopyMoveUpdatePolicy>`",string,"Specifies update policy for attributes of the destination Study on Copy/Move of Instances from another Study.
 May be overwritten by configured values for particular Archive Network AEs.

-Enumerated values: PRESERVE, SUPPLEMENT, MERGE, OVERWRITE or REPLACE.
+    Enumerated values:

+    PRESERVE

+    SUPPLEMENT

+    MERGE

+    OVERWRITE

+    REPLACE

     (dcmCopyMoveUpdatePolicy)"
     "
     .. _dcmLinkMWLEntryUpdatePolicy:

     :ref:`Link MWL Entry Update Policy <dcmLinkMWLEntryUpdatePolicy>`",string,"Specifies update policy for Study attributes on Link of Instances of another Study with a MWL Entry referring an existing Study.
 May be overwritten by configured values for particular Archive Network AEs.

-Enumerated values: PRESERVE, SUPPLEMENT, MERGE, OVERWRITE or REPLACE.
+    Enumerated values:

+    PRESERVE

+    SUPPLEMENT

+    MERGE

+    OVERWRITE

+    REPLACE

     (dcmLinkMWLEntryUpdatePolicy)"
     "
     .. _dcmStorageVerificationPolicy:

     :ref:`Storage Verification Policy <dcmStorageVerificationPolicy>`",string,"DB_RECORD_EXISTS: only check for existence of DB records, OBJECT_EXISTS: check if object exists on Storage System, OBJECT_SIZE: check size of object on Storage System, OBJECT_FETCH: fetch object from Storage System), OBJECT_CHECKSUM: recalculate checksum of object on Storage System, S3_MD5SUM: check MD5 checksum of object on S3 Storage System.
 May be overwritten by configured values for particular Archive Network AEs.

-Enumerated values: DB_RECORD_EXISTS, OBJECT_EXISTS, OBJECT_SIZE, OBJECT_FETCH, OBJECT_CHECKSUM or S3_MD5SUM.
+    Enumerated values:

+    DB_RECORD_EXISTS

+    OBJECT_EXISTS

+    OBJECT_SIZE

+    OBJECT_FETCH

+    OBJECT_CHECKSUM

+    S3_MD5SUM

     (dcmStorageVerificationPolicy)"
     "